Lamb Shoulder is slow smoked to perfection, and then tenderly pulled making incredible smoked pulled lamb sliders.

 Pull lamb and serve with slaw, aioli and your favorite bun, we go brioche for the bun.

 Lamb has so many amazing wine pairing options.
 This is one where you should go with your gut.
 It’s great with Rhone style wines, but it’s also fantastic with Italian wines like Chianti.
 One of my favorites is Tempranillo from Ribera del Duero in Spain.
-My default is usually a bigger style Pinot Noir (the obvious reason for that is that I live in Oregon’s Pinot country, so duh).
+My default is usually a bigger style Pinot Noir (the obvious reason for that is that I live in Oregon’s Pinot country).
 But try to find something that can show some fun fruit characteristics mixed with some earthy notes to match the gamey flavors of the lamb, with a touch of herbal notes.
 Stay away from the big heavies like Cab or Zin as they will overpower the gorgeous flavor of that meat.

 For more videos like this check out our Facebook page.